 Last year, Ohtani hit .322 with 22 homers and posted a 1.86 ERA with 174 K’s in 140 innings.
 Many prospects and minor leaguers try to do both, but if they get called up, they end up choosing one or the other.
 For the amount of money most Major Leaguers get paid and the inherent risks involved in playing, it’s more practical to try to be great at one thing rather than average at two, so as to seem more valuable to their franchise.
 Currently, the only player in American baseball who comes close to being a two-way is San Francisco’s Madison Bumgarner, who occasionally hits a nice homer.
 But here in the American League, two-way players have been virtual anomalies since the days of George Herman Ruth, one-hundred years ago.

 Ruth’s hitting is even more impressive when you factor in that he played in the dead-ball era, a time of strategy, bunting, and base-stealing, with far less power-hitting and more “small ball.”
 No other time in baseball had more stolen bases, many of them by Ruth himself.
-The man was the ultimate enigma: a power hitter in a time when no one was hitting, a pitcher who could also knock one out of the park, and a glutton who ate steak every night and still ran fast enough to steal 123 bases in his career.
+The man was the ultimate enigma: a power hitter in a time when no one was hitting, a pitcher who could also knock one out of the park, and a glutton who ate steak every night, drank like a fish, and still ran fast enough to steal 123 bases in his career.

 But before Babe Ruth was hitting the original bombs, he was a star left-handed pitcher here in Boston.
 His career stats from the mound were a solid 2.28 ERA and 94-46 W/L record.
 Originally, he had a reputation as a pitcher who occasionally hit a home run.
 He twice won 23 games in a single season, and in his time in Boston, won three World Series championships.